 Nominating a Book

-Anyone may nominate -- on Twitter or Facebook -- a book that has been published by a university press in 2015.
+Anyone may nominate -- on Twitter or Facebook -- a book that was published by a university press in 2016.
 Entries should include the #IHEreaderschoice hashtag and one or more of the following: book title, image of the book cover or link to the book’s page on the press website or another site.
 You can nominate more than one book, and in the event that a book is nominated multiple times, we will tabulate the total number of votes a book receives.
 The nomination period is Nov.
-30 to Dec.
-6.
+28 to Dec.
+2.

 Voting for a Book

-To vote for a particular book, simply heart the tweet or like the Facebook post containing the nomination.
+To vote for a particular book, simply like or retweet the tweet or the Facebook post containing the nomination.
 You can vote for as many books as you like.
 The voting period is Dec.
-7-13.
+5-9.
 On Dec.
-14, we will tabulate the number of votes each book received and announce the top five titles.
+12, we will tabulate the number of votes each book received and announce the top five titles.
 The book with the most votes will be the official winner.

 Anyone who voted for the winning book will be entered into a random drawing, and five lucky voters will receive a copy of the book.

-The publishing press of the winning book will enjoy special Inside Higher Ed 2015 Readers’ Choice Winner recognition in an advertising campaign as well as the opportunity to appear in the Daily News Update just in time for holiday gifting.
+The publisher of the winning book will enjoy special Inside Higher Ed 2016 Readers’ Choice Winner recognition in an advertising campaign as well as the opportunity to appear in the Daily News Update just in time for holiday gifting.
 The winning book will also be displayed at the Inside Higher Ed booth at the Modern Language Association conference Jan.
-7-10, 2016.
+5-8, 2017.

 Opinions on Inside Higher Ed